-Homosexual obsessive-compulsive disorder (HOCD) is a type of sexual orientation-obsessive-compulsive disorder (SO-OCD).
-A person with SO-OCD may have fears and anxieties relating to their sexual orientation.
+Homosexual obsessive-compulsive disorder (HOCD) is a sexual orientation-obsessive-compulsive disorder (SO-OCD).
+People with SO-OCD may have anxieties relating to their sexual orientation.

 It is important to note that HOCD is not a condition that the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition recognizes.

 A person with HOCD may have anxiety about experiencing same-sex attraction, even if they do not experience this.

 Because HOCD is a type of SO-OCD, some people may use the term to refer to situations wherein people who are not heterosexual experience fears about their sexual orientation.

 This article will cover what HOCD is.
 It will also look at the causes, symptoms, and treatment options associated with SO-OCD.

 HOCD is a form of OCD.
 OCD is a mental health condition that can cause a person to have intrusive and reoccurring thoughts and images, as well as feel compelled to repeat specific behaviors.